CARLA-Loc: Synthetic SLAM Dataset with Full-stack Sensor Setup in Challenging Weather and Dynamic Environments

 \section{The CARLA-Loc Dataset}

 The CARLA-Loc Dataset is built upon CARLA\footnote{\href{https://carla.org/}{https://carla.org/}}~\cite{pmlr-v78-dosovitskiy17a} simulator.
 We recorded various sequences in 7 different maps to facilitate quantitative comparisons, including different weather and dynamic conditions.
-These configurations employed in our dataset offer enhanced diversity and complexity compared to existing works (Tab.~\ref{tab:review_condition}).
+These configurations of our dataset offer enhanced diversity and complexity compared to existing works (Tab.~\ref{tab:review_condition}).